 Contact: Jose Iniguez

-2013 will be the founding year of NLU's chapeter of Mu Sigma Upsilon, the first multicultural minority Greek letter society in the nation. ΜΣΥ is comprised of women from various ethnic backgrounds, races, creeds, and religions.
-All sisters of ΜΣΥ stive to attain the sorority's three main goals: academic excellence, unity among all women, and to be active in the university and community.
+Mu Sigma Upsilon Sorority, Inc. was founded on Novemeber 21, 1981 at Rutgers University, New Brunswick, as the first Multicultural Greek Letter Society.
+Mu Sigma Upsilon is comprised of women from various ethnic backgrounds, races, creeds, and religions.
+All sisters strive to uphold the sorority's three main goals: Academic Excellence, Unity Among all Women, and to be Active in the University and Community.
 Members share their culture, through their diverse sisterhood, continuing efforts to educate society, and the strength one can find in sisterhood and family.

 Contact: Olga Govea